-Create a compelling Iron Viz Qualifier entry in ten steps
+How to Create a Compelling Iron Viz Qualifier Entry in 10 Steps

-With the Iron Viz 2021 Qualifier Contest only open until July 2nd, we invited Joshua Smith to offer his guidance on the best way to get started.
-He is uniquely qualified to advise you as a Iron Viz co-champion in 2019, judge in 2020, and possessing a deep working knowledge of UX design, storytelling, and data visualization.
+We invited Joshua Smith to offer his guidance on the best way to get started with an Iron Viz qualifier submission.
+He is uniquely qualified to advise you as a Iron Viz co-champion in 2019, judge in 2020, and has a deep working knowledge of UX design, storytelling, and data visualization.

 Joshua Smith is pictured on the left alongside 2019 Iron Viz co-champion Hesham Eissa.